 The Umoja Learning Community is open to all students and is designed to increase the retention and success rates as well as the graduation and transfer rates of African ancestry students.
 Umoja (a Kiswahili word meaning unity) is dedicated to enhancing the cultural and educational experiences of Black/African American and other students, seeking to educate the whole student—body, mind and spirit.
 The curriculum focuses on improving reading, writing, self-discipline and critical thinking skills.
 Program counselors provide assistance with the personal issues that often hinder Black/African American students in an educational setting.
 Benefits of participating in the Umoja program include a strong support system, integrated instruction, tutoring, motivational/cultural workshops and college campus tours, book loan program, and mentorship with campus faculty/staff and community members.
 Applications and enrollment eligibility information are available on the Sierra College website or in the Rocklin campus Counseling Center.
 For additional information, contact Tonya Times at (916) 660-7415.

-The Sierra College Veterans Resource Center provides assistance to veterans and their dependents who are eligible for various educational benefits.
-The Sierra College Veterans Resource Center is located at the Rocklin campus, Building LR, Room 224.
-The phone number is (916) 660-7470, or visit our website at www.sierracollege.edu/veterans.
+The Sierra College Veterans Success Center provides assistance to veterans and their dependents who are eligible for various educational benefits.
+The Sierra College Veterans Success Center is located in the Learning Resource Center the Rocklin campus or room N1 223 at the Nevada County Campus.
+For more information, please visit our website.

 Students receiving GI Bill benefits are subject to the following general policies and requirements:

-- Completion of the “Steps to Success,” which includes assessment-placement in reading, English and mathematics, attending orientation and meeting with the Sierra College Veterans Counselor.
-New students must complete these requirements before the start of their first semester.
+- New students must complete assessment-placement in reading, English and mathematics, attend orientation and meet with the Sierra College Veterans Counselor before the start of their first semester.

-- Official transcripts from all prior colleges, universities and training institutes must be submitted to the Sierra College Veterans Resource Center.
+- Official transcripts from all prior colleges, universities and training institutes must be submitted to the Sierra College Veterans Success Center.